FossoresLP/go-jwt/README.md

 This package will decode the header of the token using a struct so some values could get lost.

 It will try to validate the token using the registered signature algorithms.
-To get the validation result use `token.Valid()`.
+To check if the token is valid use `token.Valid()` which returns a boolean.
+If you want to know the exact error, use `token.ValidationError()`.

-Currently only NotBefore (`nbf`) and Expires (`exp`) are checked, but validation modules are in the works.
+The claims of a token can be validated manually or using validation providers.
+Some of those are included in validationFunctions.go but you can always create your own.

-All further handling of the content is in the hands of the user, as the content is exposed as a JSON string (although it is a byte slice).
+All further handling of the content is in the hands of the user, as the content is exposed as JSON (in form of a byte slice).

 Usage
 -----